FlorianScharf/PCA_Tutorial/README.md

 # EFA Tutorial
 Accompanying scripts and material to conduct a temporal EFA on ERP data as explained in Scharf, Widmann, Bonmassar & Wetzel (under review, url: TBA).

+## Abstract
+...

+## Structure
 The repository is structured as follows:
 - The main scripts "01*.R" to "05*.R" conduct the EFA-based ERP analysis step by step as explained in the article.
 - "tools" contains some custom functions which are called in the main scripts